Solving VRPTW with Strict Pickup Windows for Waste Management Route Optimization & Compliance Logging

 transit_idx,

-300, # Max waiting time (slack) for traffic buffer
+300, # Max waiting time (slack) in seconds — absorbs traffic variance

 "Time"